Recently, the ‘Fort Worth Star-Telegram’ laid off its last full-time arts critic. Of any kind. Gone.

 The same thing has happened with daily papers in Sacramento, Louisville and Cincinnati.
 Even Australia.
-The wave seemed to start last winter with major cutbacks at the ‘Wall Street Journal,’ which had expanded its coverage to compete with ‘The New York Times.’
-Art & Seek chatted with several area arts leaders who are concerned about what this means for coverage of their efforts.
-In this week’s State of the Arts, reporter Hady Mawajdeh and Jerome Weeks discuss how the arts media landscape is being disrupted.
-Or transformed.
+The wave seemed to start last winter with major cutbacks at the ‘Wall Street Journal,’ which had expanded its culture coverage to compete with ‘The New York Times.’
+Art & Seek chatted with several area arts leaders alarmed about what this means.
+In this week’s State of the Arts, reporter Hady Mawajdeh and critic Jerome Weeks exchange thoughts on how the arts media landscape has been disrupted.

 Hady: Jerome, this is the latest wave of cutbacks in cultural coverage.
 But isn’t this the story we’ve been hearing for more than a decade now?
 Legacy media, like newspapers, have been downsizing staff because of their major losses in ad revenue.
 And arts reviewers have been a part of that.

-To be fair, ‘Star-Telegram’ executive editor Lauren Gustus emailed me to say they’re not discontinuing reviews.
+To be fair, ‘Star-Telegram’ executive editor Lauren Gustus emailed me to say they’re not actually discontinuing reviews.
 They’re looking for great stories to tell to a cellphone-connected audience – just not necessarily in the “parameters of a classic ‘review.'”

 Hady: So we do what everyone’s doing.
 We learn about what’s going on through our friends on Facebook, through our Twitter feeds.